awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 You can use the following procedure to perform an **Anomaly detection** analysis\.

-1. Open your Data Wrangler data flow\.\.
+1. Open your Data Wrangler data flow\.

 1. In your data flow, under **Data types**, choose the **\+**, and select **Add analysis**\.